OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:30

-But God raised Him from the dead,
+Yet God resurrected Him, from the dead

 ## Acts 13:31